lzptr/VS_Code_ROS/README.md

 Since ROS uses the publisher/subscriber and request/response models, it's usually more interresting to debug multiple nodes that are interconnected through the ROS master.
 The `configurations` option in the launch.json shown above is actually an array.
-You add multiple debug configurations by adding them to it.
+You can add multiple debug configurations to it, by adding them to this array.
 But how do you use these configurations to actually start multiple debugging sessions?

 There are currently three ways (known to me):